November 20, 2024

 One of the most significant criticisms of Tether is the lack of comprehensive, independent audits.
 While Tether provides attestations from firms like BDO, these are not the same as full audits.
 An attestation confirms that the data presented by Tether matches what was observed at a specific time, but it does not involve a thorough examination of Tether’s financial health and practices over a longer period.

-And although Tether has pledged to increase transparency by publishing real-time reserve data, past behavior has raised doubts about its commitment.
+And although Tether has pledged to increase by publishing real-time reserve data, past behavior has raised doubts about its commitment.
 Historical transparency issues, such as inconsistent reporting and delays in providing financial details, have undermined confidence in Tether’s disclosures.

 Tether’s reserve composition has evolved, and it claims that 90% of its reserves are in cash and cash equivalents.
 But critics argue that not all assets classified as cash equivalents are equally liquid or safe.

-Tether has faced legal challenges, including a case with the New York Attorney General, which resulted in a settlement and a fine of $18.5 million.
+Tether has faced challenges, including a case with the New York Attorney General, which resulted in a settlement and a fine of $18.5 million.
 The investigation revealed that Tether had misrepresented the extent to which its tokens were backed by fiat currency.
 This legal history casts serious doubt on Tether’s claims and reliability.

 If Tether were revealed to be a scam, the repercussions would be far-reaching and severe.